 Document management is an important factor in business processes to improve productivity and change the business environment.
 Document management workflows define the practical operational sequence when creating, editing, storing, and accessing documents.
-The use of document management tools aids in creating documents enhances their efficiency in handling, and complies with security policies throughout the process.
+The use of document management tools aids in creating documents, enhances their efficiency in handling, and complies with security policies throughout the process.

 When using a cloud or on-premise model, the documents are easily accessible while also meeting legal requirements.
 The article is all about document management workflow, its categories, advantages, and processes explained in the introduction, making it a useful resource for any organization.
 So let's have a closer look: